Singers and musicians set to take part in 10-hour Highbridge charity music marathon

-St John’s Church in Highbridge is preparing to bring the community together for a full day of live music as it announces its Music Marathon 2026, taking place on Saturday 6th June from 12 noon until 10pm.
+St John’s Church in Highbridge is preparing to hold a full day of live music during a Music Marathon, taking place this Saturday 6th June from 12 noon until 10pm.

 The event will raise funds for the church while also supporting Burnham and Highbridge mental‑health charity In Charley’s Memory, chosen because of the shared belief that music can play a powerful role in supporting emotional wellbeing.